Turning Brownfields to Brightfields

 The Environmental Protection Agency (EPA) defines a brownfield site “as any land in the United States that is abandoned, idled or underused because redevelopment and/or expansion is complicated by environmental contamination that is either real or perceived.”

 Brownfields are located in cities and towns in every state across the United States.
 They’re often the result of out-of-business or abandoned commercial enterprises like manufacturing facilities, dry-cleaning operations, or gas stations — places where chemicals were present in significant amounts over time that may have been spilled or released, resulting in impacts to soil and groundwater quality.
-Brownfields may be formerly bustling factories at the center of the town, an inactive rail yard now quietly surrounded in a chain-link fence, or large coal ash ponds in and around coal-fired power plants.
+Brownfields may be formerly bustling factories at the center of the town, an inactive rail yard now quietly surrounded by a chain-link fence, or large coal ash ponds in and around coal-fired power plants.
 Brownfield sites are common in the United States, and the EPA estimates that there are 450,000 brownfields in the US, covering 15 million acres.

 Brownfields and renewable energy development